9QIX/aws-ubuntu-ansible/README.md

 ```
 ![Step 4.3:](./steps-images/others-steps/3.png)
 ---
-## Step 5: Install Ansible in your main machine and check its version for verification.
+## Step 5: Install Ansible on your main machine and check its version for verification.
 ```bash
 > sudo apt install ansible -y
 ```